Automation Rules

 • Qualification Period - counting the period till the qualification condition is valid.
 When set, the automation rule will count users' actions only during the specified period.
 If users don't meet the automation rule requirements within this period, the activity won't be executed, but they can requalify by meeting the qualification condition again.
 For example, you can set a qualification trigger to be ‘Deposit’ and a rule requirement to make 100 bets in 24 hours after qualification to get a Bonus.
 If the users don't make 100 bets, they will not get the bonus but can be qualified again if they deposit again.

-Qualification event is not counted as part of the progress in the Automation Rule, meaning that when the qualification condition is met, the players are qualified to progress.
+The qualification event is not counted toward progress in the Automation Rule, meaning that when the qualification condition is met, the players are qualified to progress.

-If the automation rule isn't limited to a ‘once-in-a-lifetime’, the ‘Rule iteration’ is not set, and the qualifying condition is met at least once, players will receive the bonus every time the automation rule requirements are fulfilled.
+Suppose the automation rule isn't limited to a ‘once-in-a-lifetime’, the ‘Rule iteration’ is not set, and the qualifying condition is met at least once.
+In that case, players will receive the bonus every time the automation rule requirements are fulfilled.

-The Qualification option is available in the BO, within the Realtime Automation Rules section, and by default is disabled.
+The Qualification option is available in the BO, under the Realtime Automation Rules section, and is disabled by default.
 Once enabled, 2 new columns will appear in the ‘Execution History’ tab.

 • Qualification date - when the user has fulfilled the qualification condition